Main Content

 *A permit itself is no guarantee of a parking space near the place where one works, resides or attends class.

-*Student Permit – the face of the current permit must be clearly legible from the back of the vehicle and properly displayed to be honored.
-Permit must be permanently affixed to the lower driver’s side windshield of the vehicle’s back window/motorcycle’s front fairing or fork.
-Taping or propping up of a parking permit is not considered to be permanent.
+*Student Permit – the face of the current permit must be legible and permanently affixed to the lower driver’s side back window of the vehicle.
+Motorcycles must have the student permit placed on the front fairing or fork.
+Taping a parking permit is not considered to be permanent.

-• Parking Permit related regulations are enforced 24 hours each day anytime that school semesters of any type are underway.
-This begins the first day of each semester, Maymester, Summer session and December short-courses and ending after the last day of the semester or course final exams.
+• Parking Permit related regulations are enforced 24 hours each day, anytime that school semesters of any type are underway.
+This begins the first day of each Fall and Spring semester until the last day of final exams.
 Yellow curbs, handicap spaces, fire zones, motorcycle and bicycle zones are enforced 24 hours a day, seven days a week, throughout the year.

 • All vehicles parked on ANY campus parking facility must have a valid parking permit, regardless of the duration, reason, or time of day that the vehicle is parked on campus.

-• Students the falsification of information on a vehicle/motorcycle registration will result in a fine of $50 and/or loss of parking privileges on the campus.
-This also includes displaying a lost or stolen decal or a falsely made or altered decal, or using a decal which has been issued to another person.
+• Falsification of information on a vehicle/motorcycle registration will result in a fine of $50 and/or loss of parking privileges on the campus.
+This also includes displaying a lost or stolen decal or a falsely made or altered decal, or using a decal that has been issued to another person.

 Parking Privileges